p-ayam/Digital-Synthesis-Lab/README.md

 <br>

+### 2. ETL Process and MySQL Database
 A collection of python codes (`main.py` and `writexl.py`) **extract, transform and load (ETL)** the data between the Excel file and the MySQL database.
 In this process, the comma-separated values in the two columns of the
 **Reactions** Excel sheet ("User", "Reagent_id") get identified and saved separately in the database tables `reactions_users` and `reactions_reagents`, respectively.
 Also, the temperature is converted from Celsius to Kelvin.
-The transformed data are then loaded to a normalized MySQL Workbench database (`laboratory.sql`) that contains 5 tables: `reaction`, `reagents`, `users`, `reactions_reagents` and `reactions_users`, with the first three having a many-to-many relationship.
+The transformed data are then loaded to a normalized MySQL Workbench database (`laboratory.sql`) that contains 5 tables: `reaction`, `reagents`, `users`, `reactions_reagents`, `reactions_users`, with the first three having a many-to-many relationship.
 The database schema is the following:

 <img src="https://github.com/p-ayam/images/blob/main/schema.jpg" alt="alt text" width="630" height="whatever">

 The data from the reactions, the reagents and the users that are collected in the Excel file (`lab.xlsx`) could be deleted on the go to keep a lean file size.

-Additional features like View and Function are also defined for the database which will be covered in the following:
+Additional features like View and Function are also defined for the database which will be discussed in the following:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/schema%20on%20workbench.jpg" alt="alt text" width="200" height="whatever">
 <br>

-### View (MySQL)
+#### 2.1.
+View (MySQL)

 Apart from the ETL process, additional features like **Views** and **Functions** are defined for the database that allows for an overall statistical overview of the reactions, reagents and users.
 These calculations are performed in the database, making use of the entire dataset available from the beginning.
-The results of these calculations are updated and shown in the Excel file's **Overview** sheet, each time that new data come to the database (refer to the `main.py` file where Making Use of Views is discussed).
+The results of these calculations are updated and shown in the Excel file's **Overview** sheet, each time that new data come to the database (refer to the `main.py` file where _Making Use of Views_ is discussed).
 Three pieces of information are exclusively derived from the Views:
 1. The Overview sheet in the Excel file shows an updated total number of reactions that use a certain chemical reagent or the total number of people who use this reagent (View=`reagent_user`).
 This View is generated based on the following MySQL code:
 ```
 CREATE VIEW `reagent_use` AS